adamhaile/surplus/README.md

 Like with any programming, it is good practice to break a complex DOM view into smaller, re-usable functions.
 Upper-cased JSX expressions provide a convenient way to embed these functions into their containing views.

-The special `ref` and `fn` properties work with "components" the same way they do with nodes.
-They operate on the return values of the function.
+The special `ref` and `fn` properties work with embedded function calls the same way they do with nodes.
+They operate on the return value of the function.

 ### Differences from React

-For those who are already familiar with React JSX, here is a summary of the differences:
+Many React Stateless Functional Components can be dropped into Surplus with no or minimal changes.
+Beyond that, here is a summary of the differences:

 1. The two big differences already stated above: Surplus makes real DOM elements, not virtual, and they update automatically.
-This removes a huge swath of the React API: there are no components, no virtual elements, no lifecycle, no setState() and no diff/patch.
+This removes most of the React API.
+There are no components, no virtual elements, no lifecycle, no setState(), no componentWillReceiveProps(), no diff/patch, etc etc.

-2. The `ref` property takes a reference, not a function.
+2. The `ref` property takes an assignable reference, not a function.

 3. Events are native events, not React's synthetic events.

-4. Surplus is more liberal in the property names it accepts, like `onclick`/`onClick`, `className`/`class`, etc.
+4. Surplus is a little more liberal in the property names it accepts, like `onClick`/`onclick`, `className`/`class`, etc.

 ### Calling the surplus compiler